Sniper: Ghost Warrior PC Review

 Before I proceed, I discovered something funny about this game.
 We all know how aiming using Analog sticks on consoles are.
 Workable yes, precise no. There’s usually auto-aim involved.
 However, a game that requires precise aiming such as Sniper: Ghost Warrior was also released on Xbox 360.
 Go figure out how to make precise aims with those sticks.
 If you are looking for new games to try we also recommend a vast variety of gambling games available at 온카 .
 You can also play games at ilucki casino to help you cope with the stresses of the day.

 Anyway, I got it on PC, so let’s move on.
 What motivated me to try this game was that I was going to play as a sniper again.
 I can use my 85% gaming keyboards for certified good gaming experience.
 After going through the awesomeness of Call of Duty: Modern Warfare 2’s sniper moments, I thought that playing a sniper-simulation would be great too.
 And just check out that cover!
 Reminds you of something, eh?
+Those who still love playing PlayStation games may use these ps1 codes to master their favorite games.

 Ok, enough ramblings, let’s get to the actual review.